Here are many of the most frequently asked questions we are asked:

-Your first visit to Guardian Care will involve a consultation with one of our pain management specialists.
+Your first visit to Guardian Care will involve a consultation with one of our interventional pain management and/or orthopedic specialists.
 We will diagnose and create a treatment plan for your pain.
-Often pain can be helped in several way using pain management techniques and treatments.
-You and your doctor will work together with your Guardian Care physician to find the best solution for your pain.
+Often pain can be helped in several way using orthopedic and/or interventional pain management techniques and treatments.
+You and your doctor will work together with your Guardian Care physicians to find the best solution for your pain.

 What Type of Treatments Can You Provide?

 Orthopedic and interventional pain treatments at Guardian Care start with a full consultation and examination.
 Once we understand the source of your pain, we can work with you and your primary care physician to create an effective treatment plan.